 ASHA is authorized for Service Members moving into a house or apartment to cover the first month’s Rent/deposit, and required utility deposits.
 Department of the Army (DA) Form 4187 must be submitted through the Service Member’s chain of command or In-Out Processing Section for Service Member's that are new to the Installation.
 A copy of the rental agreement or a Letter of Intent to rent must be attached to verify all associated expenses.
 After approval by the Commander or In-Out Processing Section, the Service Member is directed to the Defense Military Pay Office (DMPO) to submit DA Form 4187 for processing.
 If you have any questions contact the local DMPO

 Fort Sill-Lawton community is not a high-cost area; however, it's still important to be prepared financially before you arrive.
-Soldiers assigned to Fort Sill do not receive a COLA.
+Soldiers assigned to Fort Sill do not receive a cost of living allowance (COLA).

 Compared to the rest of the country, Lawton Metro Area's cost of living is 19.70% lower than the U.S. average.